awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/ec2/Readme.md

 # Amazon EC2 Kotlin code examples

-This README discusses how to run the Kotlin code examples for Amazon EC2.
+This README discusses how to run the Kotlin code examples for Amazon Elastic Compute Cloud (Amazon EC2).

 ## Running the Amazon EC2 Kotlin files